-3. Engage in physical activities: The mind-body connection behooves us to prioritize the care of our bodies.
-Physical activity pumps up the oxygen levels in your body and increases the blood flow to your mind.
+3. Engage in physical activities: Physical activity pumps up the oxygen levels in your body and increases the blood flow to your mind.
 So, whenever you feel stuck or you’re facing a dry spell in your creativity, wrap up and get moving.
-Whether you choose to run, lift weights, play sports or do Pilates to get into motion, it should leave you feel energized and stronger.
-Before you know it, your creative flow will be unblocked and you’ll have the clarity to see problems differently.
-Physical stimulation will essentially jumpstart your creative juices and generate new ideas.
+Whether you choose to run, lift weights, play sports or do Pilates, it should leave you feel energized and stronger.
+Before you know it, your creative flow will be unblocked, and you’ll be able to generate ideas.

 4. Expose yourself to art: We’re all drawn to certain forms of art such as movies, theatre, music, paintings, sculptures or dancing.
 Exposing yourself to the creative works of others is not only enjoyable, but you’ll get a different perspective.
 Art is nothing but a representation of another person’s unique form of expression.
 If you come across an art form that particularly moves you, I suggest that you grab your journal and make notes about your experience and document your feelings.

-5. Travel: Our imagination can stagnate if we’re stuck in the same boring environment.
-In those situations, we need to get out and change our surroundings.
-You don’t necessarily have to get on a plane to do this.
+5. Travel: Our imagination can stagnate if we feel stuck in the same environment for too long.
+In such cases, we need to get out and change our surroundings.
 You can hop in your car and drive to a nearby city or neighborhood to see and witness new things, and meet new people.
-Go to a scenic spot, sit on a bench and observe the people who pass by.
-Instead of working from home, you can try changing your venue and work in a coffee shop.
-If you have the time and finances, visit countries where you can immerse yourself in a new culture and can learn about different ways of living.
+If you have the time and finances, visit countries where you can immerse yourself in a new culture.
 By exposing yourself to new worlds, you’ll be able to break out of the norm and think in unconventional ways.